About

 What You Will Find Here

-- AI in data engineering — how LLMs, agents, and new tools are changing the way we build and maintain pipelines
+- AI in data engineering — how LLMs, agents, and new tools are changing the way we build pipelines.
+See: Your Data Stack Wasn’t Built for This

 I do not write sponsored content.
-When I recommend a tool, it is because I have used it.
+When I recommend a tool, it is because I have used it in production.
 When I criticize something, I explain why with specifics.
-Every article includes limitations and honest assessments, not just the highlight reel.
+Every article includes limitations and honest assessments.

 Connect